S0orax/Wordgrid/README.md

 ## How to play

-The game is not playable for the moment, it's in developement.
+The game is not playable for the moment, it's in development.

 ## TODO